acceleratedscience/omgui-frontend/README.md

 # OMGUI - Frontend

-### _Open-source Molecular Graphical User Interface_
+_Open-source Molecular Graphical User Interface_

 This repository holds the GUI frontend code for the [OMGUI] library.

-If you're not a developer, you don't need to be here.

 The OMGUI frontend is written in [Vue.js] with [Vite] as build tool, using the composition API with [TypeScript] and [SCSS].
 The molecule viewer relies on [RDKit] for 2D visualization and [Miew] for rendering interactive 3D molecules.
 It's based on the [Carbon Design System].

 ---